vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 16. What is Copy?

 ### Answer:
-Copy creates a new instance with same value.
+Copy creates a new instance with the same value.
 Structs automatically create copies because they are value types.

 ### Example: